kalculata/kalculata/README.md

 ### More about me

-I like simplicity
+I like simplicity.
-Creativity, responsibility, organization are the three main soft-skills that define me best at work
+Creativity, responsibility, organization are the three main soft-skills that define me best at work.

 I develop projects alone or in a team, I develop web, desktop and mobile applications. as a freelance I have already created two web applications ( [Kubwacu](https://www.kubwacu.com) and internal company web applications ).